-Once all parts of Floor Bodywork have been fully defined, apertures for the sole purpose of cooling auxiliary components, (such as Electrical Components, etc.) may be added in the region forward of $X_F$ =650 and above Z=100.
-The total area of such apertures must not exceed 500mm2 per side of the car when measured on the surface.
+Once all parts of Floor Bodywork have been fully defined, the following apertures may be added:

+- a.
+For the sole purpose of cooling auxiliary components, (such as Electrical Components, etc.) may be added in the region forward of $X_F$ =650 and above Z=100.
+The total area of such apertures must not exceed 500mm per side of the car. when measured on the surface. - b.
+For the sole purpose of giving tyre temperature sensors visibility of the tyres, a single aperture with an area no greater than 1500mm on each side of the car.